Advance Shipping Notice - Definition

 Advance Ship Notice or Advance Shipping Notice (ASN) is a document that notifies the customer about a pending delivery.
-The notification provides all the details about the contents of a shipment of goods.
-Additionally, it can provide order information, product description, packaging information, physical characteristics, carrier information, markings and configuration of goods within the transportation equipment.
+The notification provides all the details about the contents of a shipment of goods, such as order information, product description, packaging information, physical characteristics, carrier information, markings and configuration of goods within the transportation equipment.

-ASN is sent out as an electronic document in electronic data information (EDI) or extensible markup language (XML) format.
-The large distributors do not generally accept delivery without an ASN.
-ASN enables them to optimize their commercial operation and logistics chain.
+An ASN is generally sent out as an electronic document in electronic data information (EDI) or extensible markup language (XML) format.
 The EDIFACT equivalent of ASN is known as DESADV (Dispatch Advice).

 A Little More on What is an Advanced Shipping Note

-The Advanced Ship Notice is most relevant in the retail and automotive industry; however, any commercial entities can use this to verify the goods sent by the supplier matches the order made by them.
+The Advanced Ship Notice is most relevant in the retail and automotive industry; however, any commercial entities can use this to verify the goods sent by the supplier matches the order.

 Academic Research for Advance Shipping Note